elraphty/BitcoinBankV2/README.md

 # Bitcoin bankV2

 ### A Bitcoin bank project built with Bitcoin, Lightning (LND) and Typescript

 ## Requirements

  - Nodejs version 14.19.0 minimum
- - A Running Bitcoin Core node on Signet or Testnet network
+ - A running Bitcoin Core node on Signet or Testnet network
+ - A running Lightning node (LND)
  - PostgresDB installed

 ## How It Works